carlmontanari/scrapli/README.md

   on MacOS at least.
 More to come on this as I have time to poke it more!
 I believe this is only occurring on the latest branch/update (i.e. not on the pip installable version).

+## System-SSH

+- Connecting to linux hosts (tested w/ Ubuntu, but presumably on all linux hosts?) when using system-ssh and a public key for authentication (thus forcing using sub process with pipes -- `_open_pipes`) successfully auths, but gets no read data back after reading the banner.
+I have no idea why.
+Testing to the same server w/ password authentication things work as expected.
+As linux is not a priority target for scrapli this may go unresolved for a while...

 # Linting and Testing